Pranshul-art/CriticHub/README.md

 CriticsHub is a social platform for critics and travelers to publish reviews, share itineraries, and track engagement.
 This repository contains a React frontend and an Express + Prisma backend with media uploads, analytics, and user profile features.

-> Professional README with architecture diagram (Mermaid), setup, and key design notes suitable for documentation and interview talks.

 ---

 ## Table of Contents